Moguero/AI-and-painting/README.md

 ### Getting started

-The `main.py` script should be used for training and predicting.
+The `main.py` script should be used both for training and predicting.

 You can get some help on how to use it with :
 ```